-If your party isn’t at a hotel or restaurant, and you have more than 50 guests, look into valet companies.
-I’ve never met a woman who loves a long walk to the car at midnight in high-heels.
+Many hotels and restaurants have valet, but if you’re hosting your event elsewhere, and you have more than 50 guests, look into valet companies.
+I’ve never met anyone who loves a long walk to the car at midnight in high-heels.

 No Valet?
 Email Guests with Parking Info.

 Let your guests know the best places to park.
 If you’re having a party in your home, remember to block off some space in your driveway for any disabled guests.
 FYI: Driveway space is especially needed if you have any catering.
 Speaking of catering…

 Choose Your Caterer Wisely

 Some venues provide their own catering.
 For other venues, choose your caterer wisely.
 Ask friends for recommendations and referrals.
 Or better yet, ask your event planner.
 Oh, and about event planners…

 When Hiring an Event Planner Makes Sense